hazae41/naberius/README.md

 ### Benchmark

-The goal here is to concat a header of bits (whose length is not multiple of 8) to a body of bytes
+The goal here is to concat a header of 4 bits to a body of 1024 bytes

 ```
 cpu: Apple M1 Max